 It took a moment for the roaring in her head to subside.

 Goren was still recovering from the bone-jarring explosion when a hand gripped the back of his uniform and dragged him off his belly to his knees.
 The owner of the hand circled him and shook him by the collar.

 “Where is she?” the intruder snarled, pointing an electric shotgun in Goren’s face.
 He was young and dirty, one of those disgruntled revolutionary types that always seemed to be eran, not that Goren was racist.
 Wild black hair, dark eyes, monstrous beard, speaking low-class Erayd Ardenian but dressed in Gastredi clothes—the worst type of detestable trash.

 “I’ll die before I tell you!”
 Goren declared.
-The man hit him across the face with the barrel of his segmented shotgun (one with most of the barrel segments removed), opening a long gash in Goren’s cheek.
+The man hit him across the face with the barrel of his segmented electric shotgun (one with most of the barrel segments removed), opening a long gash in Goren’s cheek.
 As he sprawled on the floor and clutched his face, he looked up to see a second intruder kneeling over Fil and securing his wrists.
-This one was older and shorter, but still unfortunately taller than Goren.
+This one was older, and shorter, but still unfortunately taller than Goren.
 No way he was Ardenian, either—Goren couldn’t place the man’s dark features, but his clothes were also Gastredi.
-He tried to remember as many details as possible, just in case he lived through this.
+He tried to remember as many details as possible, in case he lived through this.

 “Good idea,” the younger one agreed, and he raised the second weapon.

 “No!
 Don’t!
 Wait!”
 Goren shrieked.
 The man paused expectantly, and after a few deep breaths, Goren explained, “I’ve never been shot before.
 Okay.
 I’m ready.”

 He shut his eyes tightly and clenched his jaw in what he considered a very brave manner.